How Christians are expected to behave in life.

 (I am from a senior auditing background and the majority of my advisory team are Christian clergy.
 To glimpse the ‘who’, ‘how’ and ‘why’ of this website please click here.)

-This particular article explains how us Christians are expected to ‘behave’ – within our own lives – towards our fellow human beings.
-An explanation of Christian ‘attitudes’, for life in general, is also offered under the last heading in this article.
+This particular article explains how us Christians are expected to ‘behave’ – within our own lives – particularly towards our fellow human beings.
+An explanation of Christian ‘attitudes’, for life in general, is also offered under Heading 6 in this article.

 2. JESUS’ RULES FOR US